Cuts, grazes and minor burns

 Cuts and grazes are all too common as your children reach the age where they’re always running around outdoors!
 Little accidents can happen, and Sudocrem is always on hand to help.

-Use a little Sudocrem on the affected area to soothe sore skin.
+Use a little Sudocrem Antiseptic Healing Cream on the affected area to soothe and heal sore skin.
 Your little ones will be up and running around again in no time.
 (And comparing war wounds no doubt!)

 Treatment for abrasions

 Abrasions occur when little elbows or knees are scraped, leaving the area red and tender.
 Clean the area using a clean cloth or cotton wool swab with a little water and mild soap.
-Then apply Sudocrem to soothe and protect damaged skin.
+Then apply Sudocrem Antiseptic Healing Cream to reduce the risk of infection.
+Sudocrem also contains a mild local anaesthetic which will soothe the pain.

 Treatment for small cuts